 yet affirmed that they are not aware of the root cause.

 He further emphasized,

 “That meant all our customers on our network were connecting to the 3G layer, and of course with that big shift in traffic, that had some interruptions in the amount of data the network could carry and also caused some calls to fail and some customers to intermittently lose service.

-“From around midday, we began to isolate some elements that were problematic in the network … we’re still finding the source of the problem itself, [but] we know what the effect was and was able to isolate some elements to restore service”
+“From around midday we began to isolate some elements that were problematic in the network … we’re still finding the source of the problem itself, [but] we know what the effect was and were able to isolate some elements to restore service”